jhass/configurate/README.md

 ### Configurate::Provider::Base

-A convience base class changing the interface for implementers.
-It provides a basic `#lookup` method which splits the passed in query string at the dots and passes the resulting array into `#lookup_path`.
+A convenience base class changing the interface for implementers.
+It provides a basic `#lookup` method which just passes all parameters through to `#lookup_path`.
-Any additional parametes are passed too.
 The result of `#lookup_path` is returned, unless it's `nil` then `Configurate::SettingNotFoundError` is raised.
 Subclasses are expected to implement `#lookup_path`.
 Do not use this class directly as a provider!

 ### Configurate::Provider::Env

 This class transforms a query string into a name for a environment variable and looks up this variable then.
-The conversion scheme is the following: Upcase, replace dots with underscores.
+The conversion scheme is the following: Convert to uppercase, join path with underscores.
 So for example `Config.foo.bar.baz` would look for a environment variable named `FOO_BAR_BAZ`.
 Additionally it splits comma separated values into arrays.